Beyond Phase 2 Frequently Asked Questions

 FINANCIAL SUPPORT: If God is calling you to give toward refreshing and enhancing the heart of our campus, our Worship Center, you can do so in several ways.
 (1) For one-time or recurring gifts, click on the appropriate giving button below.
-Then click “+Additional Fund” and choose BEYOND from the drop down.
+Then click to choose the Beyond Building Fund from the drop down.
 (2) If you currently give to Beyond and would like to increase your gift amount, you can do so via this link.
-(3) To donate via stocks or other assets, please contact COO/CFO Jim North via email or call (760) 781-2193.One Time GiftRecurring Gift
+(3) To donate via stocks or other assets, please contact COO/CFO Jim North via email or call (760) 781-2193.Give to Beyond

 Have More Questions?

-If you have additional questions, please email EFCC Elder Board Vice Chair, Zack Swinscoe.
+If you have additional questions, please email EFCC Elder Board Chairman, Zack Swinscoe.